Return to the Newsroom

 Local business tax

 Tax base for permanent activities performed in the jurisdiction of the local government is the net sales revenue reduced by costs of sold goods, value of mediated services (or above a certain amount of sales revenue by the proportional share of the above mentioned), subcontractor fees, material costs and direct value of research and experimental development.
+The tax rate is determined by the local government but cannot be higher than 2%.

 The tax on temporary business activities is abolished.
 In the case of construction activity exceeding 180 days the tax on permanent business activity shall continue to be paid.